 Psychological Services (PS) presently consists of one psychologist, one psychometrist (in process of registering as a psychologist) and 5 behaviour therapists.
-We are presently contracting the services of an additional psychologist for consultation and training related to work with senior populations.
 PS provides the range of psychological services to persons who have a developmental disability using a bio-psycho-social approach.
-Various types of assessments are conducted (e.g., diagnostic, adaptive, functional, environmental, personality, behavioural, systemic, cognitive, medication reviews, researching possible links among physical impairments and genetic syndromes and presenting problems).
+Various types of assessments are conducted (e.g., diagnostic, adaptive, functional, environmental, personality, behavioural, cognitive, medication reviews, researching possible links among physical impairments and genetic syndromes and presenting problems).
 Recommendations from the assessments relate to short and long term planning of supports (e.g., environmental supports, skill acquisition, further assessments, treatment planning).
 Assessment feedback is routinely provided to a multidisciplinary team which includes the identified person, the family and the team of involved care providers.
 Interventions may include individual therapy or the development of a behavioural support plan.
 Occasionally, small group sessions are arranged for individuals with similar needs (e.g., anger management, emotion regulation, and sexuality).
 Consultation services are provided to residential and day program staff, as well as other care providers.

-Interns will also be involved in consultation and assessment with individuals residing at the regional complex care homes (Sunnyside Road and Haig Road).
+Interns can also be involved in consultation and assessment with individuals residing at the regional complex care homes (Sunnyside Road and Haig Road).
 Interns attend interdisciplinary Clinical Team meetings and psychiatry appointments, conduct data analyses of incident reports, develop behavioural interventions, and provide training to supervisors and front line staff.